server

 ¶

-Set the system hostname using hostnamectl
+Set the system hostname using hostnamectl or hostname on older systems.

 - hostname: the hostname that should be set